svigerske/trac-to-github/docs/Migration-Trac-to-Github.md

       are replaced by
       - [marking as duplicate](https://docs.github.com/en/issues/tracking-your-work-with-issues/marking-issues-or-pull-requests-as-a-duplicate),
       - "Labels" "duplicate", "invalid", "wontfix", or
-      - closing with a comment.
+      - closing with a comment; use "Close as not wanted"
     - **Dependencies**: Use the phrase "Depends on ", followed by the Issue or PR reference.
       Repeat this in separate lines if there is more than one dependency.
       This format is understood by various dependency managers: See https://www.dpulls.com/,